Yiming-Gao/UIUC-Spring-2018/Full-Time/Basics.md

 - ***Link***: specifies the link between predictors and response

+# High Dimensional Data
+### Variable Screening
+In genetic studies, the number of variables is extremely large relative to the number of participants: there may be hundreds of subjects and hundreds of thousands of variables.
+This has a crippling effect on exploratory data analyses because nearly all multivariate procedures break down when the number of variables exceeds the sample size.
+As a result, it is necessary to reduce the number of variables to a subset of predictors that potentially impact the outcome of interest.
+**VariableScreening R package** allows us to narrow the subset of variables for the analysis.

+### Variable Selection
+Other types of genetic studies focus on specific genes.
+This creates a situation in which the sample size is somewhat larger than the number of predictors (e.g., 500 subjects and 300 variables).
+In these situations, many variables are often highly correlated.
+A complicated model may include many insignificant variables, and it may have less predictive power and be difficult to interpret.

+In these cases, approaches such as penalized least squares and penalized likelihood with the smoothly clipped absolute deviation (SCAD) penalty can select significant variables.
+We are developing broadly applicable techniques for high-dimensional variable selection.
+We also developed PROC SCAD, a pair of SAS procedures using the SCAD penalty for high-dimensional variable selection.

 ### KNN as a Feature Engine
 In practical model fitting, KNN can be used to add "local knowledge" in the staged process with other classification techniques.
 Steps: